RomuloOliveira/commit-messages-guide/README.md

 +- [A Note About Git Commit Messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
 ```

-We can use `git add -p` to add only the patches we want to, without the need to change code that is already written.
+We can use `git add -p` to add only the patches we want to, without the need to change the code that is already written.
 It's useful to split a big change into smaller commits or to reset/checkout specific changes.

 ```